 A number of the original participants in the 1947 planting were joined by local residents and representatives from the NRCL for a BBQ lunch followed by a guided tour of the site by Jason Cashin who not only produced the new sign for the site (his day job!) but also used his birdwatching skills to spot a number of local birds.

-This project has wide support from the Buloke Shire, Charlton Forum and the newly formed Charlton Tourism who see this as an opportunity to build on Charlton’s natural attributes.
+This project had wide support from the Buloke Shire, Charlton Forum and the newly formed Charlton Tourism who saw it as an opportunity to build on Charlton’s natural attributes.
 The plantation also forms part of a larger plan to develop the area, connecting the original community forest to other nearby areas of indigenous vegetation.
-The NRCL is proud to be providing ongoing support to this project.